ChirathRasandun/Construction-Safety-Monitor-/README.md

 Integrate with live camera feeds

 ### Output Files

 File	                 Description
 best.pt	              Best model weights (22.5 MB)
 last.pt	              Final epoch weights results.csv     	     Training metrics per epoch labels.jpg	           Label distribution visualization zone_labels.csv	Zone  classification for training images

+### Source Code
+You can access all files from Google Drive:https://drive.google.com/drive/folders/1-ZZpNsP_hVN0rlQIvgvykr5IsrZ_qLcd?usp=sharing

 ## 📌 Conclusion
 This project successfully implemented a YOLOv8-based object detection system for construction site monitoring using a limited dataset of only 84 self-collected images.
 Due to the small dataset size, the model's overall performance is modest, achieving a mean average precision (mAP@0.5) of 56%.
 However, the model demonstrates promising capabilities in detecting workers (64.3% mAP), helmets (53.7% mAP with 95% precision), and safety vests (50.2% mAP).
 While vest detection is weaker due to fewer training samples , the system successfully identifies key safety equipment and performs zone classification (Zone A/B) based on visual analysis.
 Despite performance limitations, this project serves as a valuable proof-of-concept demonstrating that even with minimal data, YOLOv8 can learn meaningful patterns for construction site monitoring.